“See you later, alligator!”

 This video gets up close and personal with a crocodile and an alligator:

 Another difference of note between alligators and crocodiles is their coloring.
 “Adult American crocodiles are lighter in color than alligators, typically olive-gray, gray-brown or tannish-gray,” says Chris Scott in Endangered and Threatened Animals of Florida and Their Habitats.
 Adult alligators – although often depicted as green – are actually black.

 Crocodile young and alligator young are markedly different in coloring.
 According to the Florida Fish and Wildlife Conservation Commission, the young crocodile is light with dark stripes, and the alligator is dark with yellow stripes.
 If you happen upon a nest, though, I recommend vacating the area immediately rather than cooing over coloring — Mama is likely nearby.

 Alligators and crocodiles are fascinating, timeless creatures.
-Their ancestors walked the earth way before we did — and even before the ancient Komodo dragon did.
+Their ancestors walked the earth way before we did.
 Supremely adaptable and enduring creatures, they may just be our best glimpse into the Jurassic Age.